LOVE LIFE = SUSTAINABLE FASHION

-About eighty perfect of our clothing is produced in Turkey and the other part in Sri Lanka.
+About 60% of our clothing is produced in Turkey and the other part in Sri Lanka.
 The yarns and fabrics used for our clothing mainly come from Turkey, Sri Lanka and India.
 95% of our collection is produced in factories that follow the GOTS standard.

 TRICOT (T-SHIRT FABRIC)

 Our main manufacturer for tricot women’s clothing is a pioneer in sustainable production with which we have worked together for a long time.
-The company is based in Izmir, Turkey, and works with the Fair Wear foundation and is GOTS, OCS, GRS and BCI certified.
+The company Orimpex is based in Izmir, Turkey, and works with the Fair Wear foundation and is GOTS, OCS, GRS and BCI certified.
 This company is where we produce the majority of out clothes.

 ECO FRIENDLY FABRICS AND ACCESSOIRIES

 The Miss Green collection is made of eco friendly fabrics.
 For the choice of materials we take the Sustainable Yarn Benchmark report from Made-By as starting point.
-At this moment, 87 percent of our clothing is made of fibers from the highest category A and B of the Sustainable Yarn Benchmark Report from Made-By.
-76 percent of our collection is made of organic cotton or wool (GOTS or OCS), and Tencel®.
+At this moment is more than 90 percent of our clothing is made of fibers from the highest category A and B of the Sustainable Yarn Benchmark Report from Made-By.
+76 percent of our collection is made of organic cotton or wool (GOTS or OCS), 15 percent is made of Tencel®.
 The remaining part is made of micro modal® and bamboo.